Today's Articles

 After his residency, Fanon practiced psychiatry at Pontorson, near Mont Saint-Michel, for another year and then (from 1953) in Algeria.
 He was chef de service at the Blida–Joinville Psychiatric Hospital in Algeria.
 He worked there until being deported in January 1957.
 While working as a physician and psychiatrist, Fanon supported Algeria's War of Independence from France and was a member of the Algerian National Liberation Front.
 His works have influenced post-colonial studies, critical theory, and Marxism.
 As well as being an intellectual, Fanon was a political radical, Pan-African, and Marxist humanist concerned with the psychopathology of colonization and the human, social, and cultural consequences of decolonization.

-For more than five decades, the life and works of Fanon have inspired national-liberation movements and other radical political organizations in Palestine, Sri Lanka, South Africa, and the United States.
-He formulated a model for community psychology, believing that many mental-health patients would do better if they were integrated into their families and community instead of being treated with institutionalized care.
+For more than five decades, the life and works of Fanon have inspired national liberation movements and other radical political organizations in Palestine, Sri Lanka, South Africa, and the United States.
+He formulated a model for community psychology, believing that many mental health patients would do better if they were integrated into their families and communities instead of being treated with standardized care.
 He also helped found the field of institutional psychotherapy while working at Saint-Alban under Francois Tosquelles and Jean Oury.
 Frantz Fanon died on December 6, 1961.

 To be a Writer